Insights Payroll

 - How is unused annual leave paid out at the end of service?

 - On whatever basis your contract sets, so read it.
-The Labour Law floor is basic salary plus housing allowance for the days being cashed out, but plenty of contracts go beyond that.
+The Labour Law basis on termination is the basic wage for the days being cashed out, but plenty of contracts go beyond that.
 Annual leave accrues at 30 calendar days a year once you've passed a year of service, carry-forward can be capped, and whatever's left at termination has to be paid out.
 It can't be forfeited, full stop.

 Filed under: end of service benefits uae, EOSB, Article 51, Article 53, Federal Decree-Law 33, MoHRE, gratuity, leave encashment